 CNC Machining Cost Estimator

-Estimate costs for CNC machining projects with batch pricing
+Estimate costs for CNC machining projects with batch pricing⚠️ Estimates only - verify with shop data

 Input Parameters